RocketChat/handbook/operations/paid-time-off-policy/README.md

 - Take breaks during the day to eat healthy foods
 - Make time each day to increase blood and oxygen circulation which improves brain activity and functionality
 - Get plenty of restful sleep

-## Statutory Vacation Requirements

-### Brazil Employees

-Employees must take at least 30 vacation days.
-The days will accrue yearly starting 1 year after contract start date.
-If employees have not taken 30 days off before the work year ends they will be required to take the remainder of their 30 days off.
-There is no carry-over for unused vacation days.

-### US Employees

-The U.S. Fair Labor Standards Act (FLSA) does not require payment for time not worked such as vacations, sick leave or federal or other holidays, but employees are eligible for our Unlimited Time Off Policy.

-### Worldwide Contractors

-Contractors do not have statutory vacation requirements, but are eligible for our Unlimited Time Off Policy.